Raleigh Convention Center with Rooftop Solar

 Geothermal heating and cooling systems use ground temperatures as an energy source for heating and cooling comfort.
 Though outdoor temperatures fluctuate throughout the year with seasonal changes, ground temperatures four to six feet below the Earth's surface remain relatively moderate and constant year-round.

-During the heating cycle, the water circulating through the l system extracts heat from the ground.
+During the heating cycle, the water circulating through the system extracts heat from the ground.
 The geothermal unit compresses the extracted heat to a high temperature and, delivers it to the facility through a heat system.
 The process is reversed for the cooling cycle.
 Because the earth is much cooler than the air temperatures on a hot day, the geothermal system removes heat from a business or residence and deposits it into the ground.
 Also, some of the heat that is removed by the geothermal system can be used to heat water.

 This highly efficient way of heating and cooling has been installed at some City of Raleigh facilities.
+Examples include:

 • The Transit Operations Facility has 150 geothermal wells, each 300 feet deep.